-BOOSTER STATIONS - Booster stations are used to increase water pressure from storage tanks for low-pressure mains.
+BOOSTER STATIONS Booster stations are used to increase water pressure from storage tanks for low-pressure mains.

-VALVES - Valves control the flow of water in the distribution system by isolating areas for repair or by regulating system flow or pressure.
+VALVES Valves control the flow of water in the distribution system by isolating areas for repair or by regulating system flow or pressure.

-Here a Gate Valve is prepared for a valve replacement.
+Gate Valves is ready for a valve re-placement.